krrrcks/krrrcks.github.io/_src/posts/2014-07-24-datetime-conversion-can-be-tricky.markdown

-	Title: "DateTime conversion can be tricky"
+	Title: DateTime conversion can be tricky
 	Date: 2014-07-24T09:41:36
-	Tags: JavaScript, "Common Lisp", IT
+	Tags: JavaScript, Common Lisp, IT

 I wrote a small Lisp application and a JavaScript client gets some data from that application.
 All time stamps are returned as "Lisp"